BBischof/bbischof.github.io/_posts/articles/2018-01-01-the-route-to-the-top-100.md

 This turned out to be a tiny bit complicated for a few reasons...

 Note: _I wanted this to be a cycling route, no usage of boats allowed.
 So Hawaii was out.
 Unfortunately—and somewhat surprisingly, Hawaii has 7 of the top 100 road climbs in the US.
-Luckily, the list provided 107 climbs, so that's a freebie._
+Luckily, the list provided 107 climbs, so..._

 <figure>
     <img src="/images/freebie.gif" alt="that was a freebie">